 A converted chapel, filled with light, not to forget original stained glass windows and ceilings implausibly high.
-I’m not remotely religious but we both adore our home and everyday, I am thankful for having such a beautiful space to call our own.
-The day we moved in we noticed a feature which lead to the name we have affectionately given our pad – a mason mark carved into the gate post outside.
+I’m not remotely religious but we both adore our home and every day, I am thankful for having such a beautiful space to call our own.
+The day we moved in we noticed a feature which leads to the name we have affectionately given our pad – a mason mark carved into the gate post outside.
 Yes, that’s an apple!

 And so, perhaps inevitably, The Apple Chapel was born!

-And this cake is celebration of the year we found not a house, but our home.
+And this cake is a celebration of the year we found if not a house, then our home.